fastlane/docs/docs/actions.md

-### opt_out_usage
+### opt_out_crash_reporting

-This will stop uploading the information which actions were run
+This will prevent reports from being uploaded when _fastlane_ crashes

-> By default, fastlane will track what actions are being used No personal/sensitive information is recorded.
-Learn more at https://github.com/fastlane/fastlane#metrics Add `opt_out_usage` at the top of your Fastfile to disable metrics collection
+> By default, fastlane will send a report when it crashes The stacktrace is sanitized so no personal information is sent.
+Learn more at https://github.com/fastlane/fastlane#crash-reporting Add `opt_out_crash_reporting` at the top of your Fastfile to disable crash reporting

-opt_out_usage |
+opt_out_crash_reporting |
 -----|----
 Supported platforms | ios, android, mac
-Author | @KrauseFx
+Author | @mpirri, @ohayon